Ox Security mascot holding a magnifying glass while explaining what is ASPM

 • Software Bill of Materials (SBOM)/Pipeline Bill of Materials (PBOM): SBOMs provide visibility into the software supply chain, which is crucial for driving prioritization, response times, and compliance.
 A PBOM takes an even deeper approach.
 The PBOM standard provides a real-time list of software lineage, from the first line of code all the way to release while identifying and preventing threats along the way.
 PBOM ensures the integrity of every build, verifies that all apps in production are secure, and minimizes the attack surface.

-• No-code workflow automation: This feature streamlines your security processes, reduces manual tasks, and accelerates resolution times, making it easier for your teams to stay on top of security issues.
+• No-code workflow automation: This feature streamlines your security processes, reduces manual tasks, and enforces security policies, making it easier for your teams to stay on top of critical security issues.

 • Enhanced Container Security: Look for ASPM platforms that offer visibility and traceability for containers, as these features can significantly reduce manual triage efforts and response times.

 While ASPM platforms offer a lot of benefits, they’re not all created equal.
-Some may have gaps in coverage and capabilities:
+Some may have gaps in coverage and security controls:

-• Complexity of application environments: Some ASPM tools may struggle with managing security across complex and dynamic environments like cloud, on-premises, and hybrid setups.
+• Complexity of application environments: Some ASPM tools may struggle with managing security across complex and dynamic environments, such as cloud, on-premises, and hybrid setups.

 • Lack of integration with DevOps practices: Not all ASPM platforms are fully integrated with DevOps, which can be a problem if your security measures slow down your development cycles.